DriesOlbrechts/Powercord-plugin-starter/README.md

 ## setup
-There are 2 necessary to make a plugin:
+There are 2 necessary files to make a plugin:
  - The index.js file which contains the code
  - The manifest.json which contains some info about the plugin
 ### Manifest.json